Skip to main content

 Tried: Running the cyclic pattern against the binary locally and getting a different offset than 120

-If you did not supply the challenge-provided libc with LD_PRELOAD, the local glibc's stack frame for __libc_start_main is a different size, shifting the saved RIP offset.
-Run checksec and patchelf/pwninit to patch the binary to the provided libc before measuring the offset so the number you get matches the remote instance.
+Without the challenge-provided libc loaded, your local glibc gives __libc_start_main a different stack frame size, which shifts the saved RIP offset.
+Patch the binary to the provided libc with patchelf or pwninit before measuring, so the number matches the remote instance.

 Tried: Trying ret2shellcode after seeing a format-string and overflow in the same binary

-Gauntlet 0/1/2 allowed stack shellcode because NX was off.
-Here checksec shows NX enabled, so the stack pages are marked non-executable and jumping to shellcode you wrote there triggers a SIGSEGV instead of running your code.
-The correct path is ret2libc: leak the base address first, then jump into existing libc code.
+Gauntlet 0, 1, and 2 allowed stack shellcode because NX was off.
+Here checksec shows NX enabled, so the stack pages are non-executable and jumping to shellcode you wrote there gives a SIGSEGV rather than execution.
+The path is ret2libc: leak the base address, then jump into existing libc code.

 Learn more